Zuowei-ZHANG/RIDL/README.md

 # The Representation of Imprecision in Deep Learning techniques(RIDL)
-This is the avaiable code for the paper ["Representation of Imprecision in Deep Neural Networks for Image Classification: Active Learning via Belief Functions"].
+This is the avaiable code for the paper ["Representation of Imprecision in Deep Neural Networks for Image Classification"].
 ## Requirements
 PyTorch==1.7.1+cu110, python==3.7.9, and more in `requirements.txt`
 Install python dependencies